 What we have done to Native Americans isn't exemplary of the soul of a Christian nation that would be pleasing to Jesus Christ.
 Perhaps we aren't a Christian Nation after all.
 Perhaps we never were.
-Historically, some of our most anti-christian behavior has been perpetuated by people claiming to be devout Christians--including but not limited to lynching of Black and Indian men (some at church social picnics, many on false accusations); slavery, servitude, rape, and molestation of Black and Indian women; and the rape and molestation of young children (many by christian church officials and Christian leaders).
-And no amount of pious outrage against that accusation can change that fact.
+Historically, some of our most anti-christian behavior has been perpetuated by people claiming to be devout Christians--including the rape and servitude of Native American women and their daughters.
+And no amount of outrage against that accusation that America is guilty of those kinds of human rights violations can change that fact.

 In 2013 some Republican congressional members proudly acknowledged that they voted against the Violence Against Women Act, VAWA, simply because it provided protection for Native American Women.
 Where was the outrage against that?